-We only use and disclose your personal health information for the below listed purposes.
-We will not use or disclose your personal health information for any other purpose, unless we obtain your consent.
+We only use and disclose your personal health information for the purposes listed below.
+We will not use or disclose your personal health information for any other purpose unless we obtain your consent.

-Obtain funding from our funders and fulfill our obligations to them.
+- Obtain funding from our funders and fulfill our obligations to them.
 For example, your personal health information is entered into an electronic client database.
-The database is required to generate reports that are given to the Ontario Ministry of Health and Long-Term Care please note that the information incorporated into the reports, it is no longer personal health information as it is rendered non-identifiable.
+The database is required to generate reports that are given to the Ontario Ministry of Health and Long-Term Care.
+Please note that the information incorporated into the reports is no longer personal health information as it is rendered non-identifiable.

-Fulfill our legal obligations or other purposes permitted or required by law, such as for examples:
+Fulfill our legal obligations or other purposes permitted or required by law, such as:

 - If police subpoena a client record for court purposes.

-- If you pose a significant risk of serious bodily harm to self or others.
+- If you pose a significant risk of serious bodily harm to yourself or others.

 - If you report sexual abuse by a regulated health care provider.

 - If certain communicable diseases are determined and are reportable.

 - If a health care provider’s professional college authorizes a review of professional standards.